Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 Although it's important to protect ourselves from pathogenic E. coli, it's good to know that some strains of the bacterium are beneficial.
 Bacteria can be helpful as well as harmful.

-E. coli infection information from the NIH (National Institutes of Health)
+- Information about an E. coli infection from the NIH (National Institutes of Health)

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.